XpiritBV/Xpirit-Vsts-Release-Twitter/Xpirit.Vsts.Release.Twitter.Extension/readme.md

-# Twitter on build and release
+# Twitter on Azure Pipelines

-A set of Release/Build tasks for TFS 2015 and Visual Studio Team Services that enables you to send tweets.
+An Azure Pipelines task that enables you to send tweets from your pipeline.

-# Documentation
+## Documentation

-##Step 1
+### Step 1

 Go to [apps twitter](https://apps.twitter.com/) to register a new app and get an access token for your task.